StudyCircle Developer Guide

 2. User chooses to delete a group from the list.

-7. SC deletes the group, keeping the member contacts, and displays the deleted group.
+3. SC deletes the group, keeping the member contacts, and displays details of the deleted group.

 Use case ends.